School of Information and Library Science

 318 Human Computer Interaction (3).
 Prerequisite, INLS 382.
 Design, implementation, and evaluation of interfaces for computer systems.
 User-based techniques, usability issues, and human factors.

 393 Information Science Internship (3).
-Prerequisites, INLS 200, 261, and 382.
 Permission of the school.
 Supervised observation and practice in information science.
 The internship typically takes place in an information agency or an information technology company.
 Faculty-led seminars and a paper enhance the experience.
 Pass/Fail only.

 461 Information Tools (3).
-This course may not be taken if the student has already taken INLS 261.
 Tools and concepts for information literacy: client-server relationships, Web and Internet standards (including open source), underlying structure and use of specific software.
-Undergraduates may take either INLS 261 or INLS 461.
+Undergraduates may take either INLS 161 or INLS 461.

 465 Understanding Information Technology for Managing Digital Collections (3).
 Prepares students to be conversant with information technologies that underlie digital collections in order to evaluate the work of developers, delegate tasks, write requests for proposals, and establish policies and procedures.
 Teaches students how to think about information technology systems and recognize and manage interdependencies between parts of the systems.